axelarnetwork/axelar-local-dev/README.md

   - `threshold`: The number of required admins to perform administrative tasks on the gateway.
 Defaults to `1`.
 - `networks`: A list of all the `Network`s in this instance.
 - `relay()`: A function that passes all the messages to all the gateways and calls the appropriate `IAxelarExecutable` contracts.

+## Smart Contracts
+To use the Networks created you need to interract with the deployed `AxelarGateway` contract.
+You can send remote contract calls to contracts implementing the `IAxelarExecutable` interface.
+### `AxelarGateway`
+This contract exposes three functions to use:
+- `sendToken(string destinationChain, string destinationAddress, string symbol, uint256 amount)`: The `destinationChain` has to match the network name for the token to reach it's destination after realying.
+The `destinationAddress` is the human readable version of the address, prefixed with `0x`.
+This is a `string` instread of an `address` because in the real world you can send token to non-evm chains that have other address formats as well. `tokenSymbol` has to match one of the tokens that are deployed in the network, by default just UST but additional tokens can be added (see `deployToken` under `Network`).
+- `callContract(string destinationChain, string contractDestinationAddress, bytes payload)`: See above for `destinationChain` and `contractDestinationAddress`. `payload` is the information passed to the contract on the destination chain.
+Use `abi.encode` to produce `payload`s.
+- `callContract(string destinationChain, string contractDestinationAddress, bytes payload, string symbol, uint256 amount)`: This is a combination of the above two functions, but the token has to arrive at the contract that is executing.
+### `IAxelarExecutable`
+This interface is to be implemented for a contract to be able to receive remote contract calls.
+There are two functions that can be overriden, but depending on the use you may only chose to override one of them only.
+- `_execute(string memory sourceChain, string memory sourceAddress, bytes calldata payload)`: This will automatically be called when axelar relays all messages. `sourceChain` and `sourceAddress` can be used to validate who is making the contract call, and `payload` can be decoded with `abi.decode` to produce any data needed.
+- `_executeWithToken(string memory sourceChain, string memory sourceAddress, bytes calldata payload, string memory symbol, uinst256 amount)`: This is the same as above but it is guaranteed to have also received `amount` token specified by `symbol`.
+You can use _getTokenAddress(symbol) to obtain the address of the ERC20 token received.